State Entropy Maximization with Random Encoders for Efficient Exploration

 \section{Acknowledgements}

-This research is supported in part by ONR PECASE N000141612723, Tencent, and Berkeley Deep Drive.
-We would like to thank Seunghyun Lee, Colin Li, Sangwoo Mo, Aravind Srinivas, and Mandi Zhao for providing helpful feedbacks and suggestions.
-We would also like to thank Hao Liu for providing helpful implementation details, and Adam Stooke for providing pre-trained parameters of ATC.
+This research is supported in part by Open Philanthropy, ONR PECASE N000141612723, NSF NRI \#2024675, Tencent, Berkeley Deep Drive, NSF IIS \#1453651, Engineering Research Center Program through the National Research Foundation of Korea (NRF) funded by the Korean Government MSIT (NRF-2018R1A5A1059921), and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2019-0-00075, Artificial Intelligence Graduate School Program (KAIST)).
+We would like to thank Seunghyun Lee, Kibok Lee, Colin Li, Sangwoo Mo, Mandi Zhao, and Aravind Srinivas for providing helpful feedbacks and suggestions.
+We also appreciate Hao Liu for providing implementation details, and Adam Stooke for providing pre-trained parameters of ATC.